How to Make Flying Paper Helicopter with 3 Blades

 8. Drop the paper helicopter from somewhere high and watch it spin!

 The kids were pretty amazed that you could make a paper helicopter just out of pieces of paper.
 They doubted that it would be able to fly, so they were pleasantly surprised when it spun as it descended to the ground.
-Then of course we had to do it a few more dozen times.
+Then, of course, we had to do it a few more dozen times.

 The Science Behind the Paper Helicopter with 3 Blades